 Real-time discussion about the most important things prepares students to articulate and model Catholic principles in any setting, career, or state in life.
 It instills in them that most civilized and yet rarest of arts, the art of substantive conversation.

-The Aquinas Institute’s MA-level Theology Curriculum features courses comparable in credit hours and content to those offered at other graduate institutions.
-Students who complete the 12 courses will be issued a degree by the Aquinas Institute, together with a transcript suitable to demonstrate the rigor of the program and the credentials of the instructors.
-The Institute is working towards full accreditation for the MA program.
+The Aquinas Institute’s Masters level Theology Curriculum features courses comparable in credit hours and content to those offered at other graduate institutions.
+Students who complete the 21 courses will be issued a degree by the Aquinas Institute, together with a transcript suitable to demonstrate the rigor of the program and the credentials of the instructors.
+Students who wish to use their Aquinas Institute credits to complete a degree at another institution should contact the Academic Dean to facilitate a transfer of credits.
+The possibility of such a transfer depends exclusively on the decision of the target institution.